Brazilian groups want direct access to U.S. forest funding

 The bill’s chances for passage in the U.S. Senate as well as the House are uncertain as the Congress and Biden administration focus on military support for Ukraine and domestic elements of Biden’s climate agenda remain stalled.
 Still, the letter notes that the bill targets a main source of greenhouse gas emissions.

-Brazil holds about one-third of the Amazon rainforest, the world’s largest such tropical forest and an enormous carbon sink.
+Brazil holds about two-thirds of the Amazon rainforest, the world’s largest such tropical forest and an enormous carbon sink.
 There is widespread concern that its deforestation will release massive amounts of carbon into the atmosphere, further complicating hopes of arresting climate change.
-Worse, that could push past a tipping point in which much of the forest will begin an irreversible process of degradation into tropical savannah.
+Worse, that could push it past a tipping point after which much of the forest will begin an irreversible process of degradation into tropical savannah.

 Signatories of the letter include the Brazilian Coalition on Climate, Forests and Agriculture, an enormous umbrella organization with members ranging from WWF Brazil to the giant meat producer JBS.
 The Coordination of Indigenous Organizations of the Brazilian Amazon also signed on.